Animal Planet Zooventure: Bonus Round

 Both contestants who won their rounds were shown a series of secret animal names, with the comparison of both the Scrabble round of Speedword and the Wheel of Fortune round of Toss-up.
 While Roth read the clues, letters in order, from left to right were revealed, one at a time, and either contestant buzzed-in.
-A correct answer scored a point, albeit, an incorrect answer or failure to give an answer, gave the opponent, a free guess, along with one extra letter and a clue.
+A correct answer scored a point, albeit, an incorrect answer or failure to give an answer, gave the opponent a free guess, along with one extra letter and a clue.
 If their opponent came up with a wrong answer, on a steal, continued the word, until somebody guessed right.
 The round was played for 60 seconds, whoever had the most points, when time ran out won.
 If the round ended in a tie, one last puzzle was played.
-A correct answer, from the contestant, won the game, an incorrect answer, from a contestant, locked that player out of the game, and their opponent got a free guess.
+A correct answer, from the contestant, won the game, but an incorrect answer, from a contestant, locked that player out of the game, and their opponent got a free guess.
 The winning contestant won grand prizes, in addition to being Zookeeper For a Day, at the San Diego Zoo and Wild Animal Park.
-In Season 2, the bonus round had changed, instead of both contestants guessing answers, the two contestants who have won their rounds, competed in a Zoofari Challenge, where they had to race through an obstacle course, with the first contestant to cross the finish line, won not just the grand prize, but, of course became Zookeeper For A Day, at the San Diego Zoo and Wild Animal Park.
+In Season 2, the bonus round had changed; instead of both contestants guessing answers, the two contestants who have won their rounds, competed in a Zoofari Challenge, where they had to race through an obstacle course, with the first contestant to cross the finish line.
+The contestant not only won the grand prize, but also became Zookeeper For A Day, at the San Diego Zoo and Wild Animal Park.